-Electric vehicle (EV) adoption continued apace in 2022 with just under 8 million plug-in vehicles sold between January and October, more than in 2019 and 2020 combined.
+Electric vehicle (EV) adoption continued apace in 2022 with over 10 million plug-in vehicles sold throughout the year, more than in 2019 and 2020 combined.
 Battery electric vehicles (BEVs) made up just under 10% of new car sales with total plug-in penetration (BEV + Plug-in Hybrids) reaching 13%.
-Global sales are currently growing 60% year-over-year driven largely by China, which now accounts for 60% of sales.
-Europe is a distant second, with around one guarter of overall EV sales, while the US trails at under 10%.
+Global sales are currently growing 60% year-over-year driven largely by

+China, which now accounts for 60% of sales.
+Europe is a distant second, with around one quarter of overall EV sales, while the US trails at under 10%.

-Global EV sales (rolling 12-month basis up to October 2022)
+Global EV sales (rolling 12-month basis up to December 2022)

 Much of this growth has been driven by policy, with governments now subsidising 10-30% of the price of an electric vehicle, while bringing forward the timeline on banning internal combustion (ICE) sales.
-Governments cannot maintain subsidies long-term and it will be interesting to see how the Chinese markets develops in 2023 now that the long-existing NEV subsidy program has completely ended, meaning that no NEVs purchased after 1 January 2023 will be subsidised.
+Governments cannot maintain subsidies long-term and it will be interesting to see how the Chinese market continues to develop in 2023 now that the long-existing NEV subsidy program has completely ended, meaning that no NEVs purchased after 1 January 2023 will be subsidised.
 Nonetheless, looking ahead, we believe that we are now at a tipping point where improving economics, driving range, and charging times begin to drive mass adoption.